awostenberg/Fury/README.md

     > mono Fury/bin/Debug/Fury.exe -server

-Then start one or more named clients, each with a chunk size in mb, and a duration in minutes:
+Then start one or more named clients, each with a chunk size in mb, a file rollover size in mb, and a duration in minutes:

-    > mono Fury/bin/Debug/Fury.exe -client Alecto 10 1
+    > mono Fury/bin/Debug/Fury.exe -client Alecto 10 100 1
-    > mono Fury/bin/Debug/Fury.exe -client Magaera 20 1
+    > mono Fury/bin/Debug/Fury.exe -client Magaera 20 200 1
-    > mono Fury/bin/Debug/Fury.exe -client Tisiphone 30 1
+    > mono Fury/bin/Debug/Fury.exe -client Tisiphone 30 300 1

 When the last client finishes, the server exits, and reports general statistics.